DaanSelen/DaanSelen/README.md

 - Probably committing either on Github or on private Git applications.
 - I’m a graduated Bachelor of Science (BSc) in Information Communication Technology (ICT) specifically in Infrastructure and Cybersecurity with a minor in "AI For Society".
 - I’m looking to collaborate on any project you'd like.
 - How to reach me?
-> E-mail: DSelen@nerthus.nl
+Email: dselen@nerthus.nl
 - If you want to support me?
-> paypal.me/daanselen
+[PayPal Donations](paypal.me/daanselen)

 My Tech-Stack:<br>